 Reasons for using this system could be for trespassing, forfeiture, or demoted tenancy.

 You cannot use the online service for certain types of standard possession claim.
-This applies if you make a forfeiture claim because tenants have breached the terms in the lease.
+For example, it would apply if you make a forfeiture claim because tenants have breached the terms in the lease.

 This system costs £355 to apply.
 You can send a cheque to the same court with your completed form.
 Make your cheque payable to 'HM Courts and Tribunals Service'.

 If you are not claiming rent arrears you can use the accelerated possession service.
-This system speeds up the process of tenant eviction.
+The system speeds up tenant eviction process UK.
 It gets used when your tenants do not leave by the date specified in your Section 21 notice.

-Using accelerated possession is often quicker than applying for a standard possession order.
+Using accelerated possession to evict a tenant is often quicker than applying for a standard possession order.
 The reason is because there is no court hearing, as a rule.
 But, the accelerated possession service costs £355.

-Note: You cannot evict fixed-term tenants until their tenancy ends.
+Note: You cannot evict a tenant using accelerated possession until their tenancy ends if they are fixed-term tenants.

 What happens if you want to claim rent arrears from a tenant?
 In this case you can use the standard possession procedure.